Anchors, Drogues & Emergency Steering.

 • 80m of 14mm 8 plat nylon (BS 4,400Kg) (also used with the conventional drogue) and / or

-However, although with the Bower this would be an good combination to anchor with two fore and aft in a narrow river with a sand or mud seabed, or with 2 anchors forward at an angle, it is always recommended that a kedge anchor should be of a different type to the bower to cope with different holding conditions.
-The CQR and Delta are both excellent plough types but they may not be up to some seabed conditions.
+However, although with the Bower this would be an good combination to anchor with the two fore and aft in a narrow river with a sand or mud seabed, or with 2 anchors forward at an angle, it is always recommended that a kedge anchor should be of a different type to the bower to cope with different holding conditions.
+The CQR and Delta are both good plough types but they may not be up to some seabed conditions.

 For serious cruising the Clyde Cruising Club's (CCC's) excellent pilot books, and other good authorities such as Tom Cunliffe, strongly recommend AT LEAST two anchors of AT LEAST two types, lots of heavy chain and a long line to run ashore.
 This is because the Scottish and other difficult anchorages can: